 Have you ever wondered how successful brands like PayPal, Best Buy, and American Express measure their customers’ loyalty and satisfaction?

 They rely on something called the Net Promoter Score, a powerful metric that helps big brands “listen to their customers” by calculating their willingness to recommend the company’s products or services to others.
 The NPS is measured by calculating the percentage of detractors from the percentage of promoters of the product and it provides valuable feedback that’s sometimes used to shift brand strategy.
 While it’s used primarily in the for-profit world to evaluate customer satisfaction, nonprofits would do well to engage in this type of behavior too.

 December 7, 2018

 A big part of what we do here at Pivotal is to encourage our youth to dream big.
-That’s why we love sharing stories of our scholars like Noor Almusahwi, who’s well on his way to realizing his career goals.
-Noor sets the bar high for all college students, not just those from foster care.
+That’s why we love sharing stories of our college scholarship recipients like Noor Almusahwi, a former foster youth, and current Pivotal scholar.
+Noor is well on his way to realizing his career goals.
+He sets the bar high for all college students, not just those from foster care.

 November 27, 2018